-Here are recommendations for people at high risk, such as pregnant women and people with weakened immune systems, in addition to the recommendations listed above:
+Here are food safety recommendations for people at high risk, such as pregnant women and people with weakened immune systems, in addition to the recommendations listed above:

 - Do not eat hot dogs, luncheon meats, or deli meats, unless they are reheated until steaming hot.

 - Avoid getting fluid from hot-dog packages on other foods, utensils, and food preparation surfaces, and wash hands after handling hot dogs, luncheon meats, and deli meats.

 - Do not eat refrigerated pâtés or meat spreads.
 Canned or shelf-stable pâtés and meat spreads may be eaten.

 - Do not eat refrigerated smoked seafood, unless it is contained in a cooked dish, such as a casserole.
 Refrigerated smoked seafood, such as salmon, trout, whitefish, cod, tuna or mackerel, is most often labeled as "nova-style," "lox," "kippered," "smoked," or "jerky."
 The fish is found in the refrigerator section or sold at deli counters of grocery stores and delicatessens.
 Canned or shelf-stable smoked seafood may be eaten.